Anjali-Khandelwal/Project-Emp_Salary/README.md

 ##Tasks:

-1.Database and Connection to Java: Thanh
+0. Database and Connection to Java: Thanh.
-2.Java code: Anjali
+0. Java code: Anjali.
-3.Docummentation using Git and GitHub: Thanh, Anjali, Kwino and Ralph
+0. Docummentation using Git and GitHub: Thanh, Anjali, Kwino and Ralph.